christopherzc/christopherzc.github.io/_pages/publications.md

 # [Thespian: Multi-Character Text Role-Playing Game Agents](https://arxiv.org/abs/2308.01872)

 **Christopher Cui**, Xiangyu Peng, Mark O. Riedl

+TLDR: RL agents that can roleplay different characters in a open-world text game.

 **Published in**: Proceedings of the AIIDE Workshop on Experimental AI in Games (EXAG) 2023